Home Remedies for Psoriasis

 Don’t think using a tanning bed is a good substitute.
 They produce mostly UVA rays, which increase skin damage and can cause psoriasis symptoms to get even worse.

 Omega-3 fatty acids help reduce inflammation in the body and boost the immune system.
+Fish oil actually treats a multitude of diseases like rheumatoid arthritis, heart disease, and depression.

 Take fish oil pills as recommended by the manufacturer.